AkashAcharya03/Banking-App/README.md

 - **Pay Bills**: Access the bill payment feature through the `bill_payment.html` page.
 - **View Transaction History**: Check your transaction records on the `transaction_history.html` page.

-## Contributing

-Feel free to fork this repository, open issues, and submit pull requests.
-Contributions are always welcome!

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

----

-This README file now includes the information about using MySQL for the database and relevant setup instructions.